Zero Project Conference 2020: Accessibility User Guide

-This year the Zero Project is trialling a new approach in some of our sessions to increase accessibility for participants with intellectual and developmental disabilities, in collaboration with our expert partners.
-These five sessions are all marked in the agenda.
+In four of the sessions at this year’s Conference, the Zero Project will again be offering additional accessibility features to increase accessibility for participants with intellectual and developmental disabilities, in collaboration with our expert partners.
+These four sessions are all marked in the agenda.
 For these sessions, there will be videos available online ahead of the session to help people prepare, and additional features within the sessions to increase participation.
 The Chairs in these sessions will be offered additional briefing and support.
 The following sessions will have these additional features:

 Videos of presentations available before sessions

-Videos of the presentations, including captions and audio, will be available online before the Conference.
+Videos of the presentations in these four sessions, including captions and audio, will be available online before the Conference.
 The presentations can be viewed in advance to support participants to prepare for the sessions and work out questions and comments beforehand.

 Live easy-language summaries

-In the ‘Inclusive voter information’ session on Thursday 21st February, live easy-language summaries of the presentations will be provided through the individual headsets available in M1.
+In the ‘Making higher education programmes accessible for people with intellectual disabilities’ session on Thursday 2oth February, live easy-language summaries of the presentations will be provided through the individual headsets available in M1.